 Cheese made with sheep's milk was once the dominant type of cheese produced in England whereas now you will hunt high and low and pay a premium for an artisan product produced on a small scale.
 This talk charts the rise and fall of English sheep's milk cheese against changes in farming and the wider economy from the Roman Empire to the present day.

-Views: 807 | Enquiries: 2I've been researching, writing and giving talks about the history of food and drink for the last 20 years.
+Views: 1729 | Enquiries: 2I've been researching, writing and giving talks about the history of food and drink for the last 20 years.
 I gained a PhD from Nottingham University in 2007 for my study of food and drink in a gentry household in the 16th century.
-Since then I've conducted extensive research into food and drink in Derbyshire and Nottinghamshire in the 16th and 17th centuries and done some studies of individual foods - sheep's milk cheese, oatcakes and Henderson's Relish.
-I'm part of the organising committee for the Leeds Symposium on Food History and Traditions, regularly speaking at our annual conference or symposium as well as chairing sessions and writing and editing volumes of papers.
+Since then I've conducted extensive research into traditional food and drink in Derbyshire and Nottinghamshire and done some studies of individual foods - sheep's milk cheese, oatcakes and Henderson's Relish.
+I'm secretary of the Leeds Symposium on Food History and Traditions.

 I'm used to giving talks to a wide variety of audiences - both national and local history societies and more general groups such as U3A, Probus and WI.
 Everything I talk about is thoroughly researched, but the aim is to entertain rather than just to lecture.